'I Am Not The Most In Need': Harvard-Bound Verda Tetteh Turns Down $40K Scholarship From Fitchburg High

 “I feel like you know God has gotten me this far and he will take me the rest of the way,” Verda said.

-The details of who now gets her scholarship haven’t been worked out, but as Verda tackles her Pre-med regimen at Harvard this fall, even if she comes up a few bucks short here and there, she’ll know she did the right thing.MORE NEWS: Lucy Frates Throws Out First Pitch On ALS Night At Fenway Park
+The details of who now gets her scholarship haven’t been worked out, but as Verda tackles her pre-med regimen at Harvard this fall, even if she comes up a few bucks short here and there, she’ll know she did the right thing.MORE NEWS: 'I Don't Know If He's Killing Me': Victim Of Marlboro Attack Said She Had To Fight Back

 “Whatever happens, someone else needed it more,” Verda said.